Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Why vets recommend omega 3 for pets to help balance omega-6-heavy diets

 Many diets today are high in omega-6 fats, which can lead to inflammation.
 Vets suggest omega 3 to balance this out.
-A salmon oil supplement is a reliable way to get EPA DHA, better than relying on fish alone.
+A Anchovy oil supplement is a reliable way to get EPA DHA, better than relying on fish alone.

 - Supports a healthier omega-6 to omega-3 balance in everyday feeding